MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Using-Format-Commands-to-Change-Output-View.md

      52    11.46      26.46       3.55   21748   1 iexplore
 ```

-## Using Format-Wide for Single-Item Output
+## Using Format-Wide for single-item output

 The `Format-Wide` cmdlet, by default, displays only the default property of an object.
 The
 information associated with each object is displayed in a single column: